tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 Given the number,

-- return `Fizz` when number is divisible by 3,
+- return `Fizz` when the number is divisible by 3,
-- return `Buzz` when number is divisible by 5,
+- return `Buzz` when the number is divisible by 5,
-- return `FizzBuzz` when number is divisible by 3 and 5,
+- return `FizzBuzz` when the number is divisible by 3 and 5,
 - return string representation of number otherwise.

 ## Writing your first test

 How do we write our first test, when we don't have a testing framework and we want to create one? - It seems, that we have to design how the test should like in our brand new testing framework.

-I personally, would go with xUnit-like design, since it is relatively simple.
+I personally, would go with the xUnit-like design, since it is relatively simple.
 Given this, we might write our first test and it will look something like that:

 ```javascript
 // test/FizzBuzzKataTest.js